MaeFlaherty/Obsidian-Vault/The Atom.md

 An Electron is a negatively charged particle, with an atomic mass close to 0.
 Electrons orbit the nucleus, held in place by the **weak nuclear force**, and can be closer or farther from the nucleus, depending on energy level.
 An atom can gain or lose electrons, becoming an **ion**

+### Electron Particle-Wave Duality
+Like [[Energy#The wave-particle duality|Light]], Electrons can behave both as a Wave and as a Particle.
+The Positions of These Electrons can

 ## Isotopes and Ions